ivanjureta/new-concept-networks/book/ilang_book_draft_in_progress.md

 * **Analyst**: employee interested in analyzing the data stored in SRN.
 * **Administrator**: employee interested in changing the settings and/or performing maintenance of SRN.

 There already exist shop displays, basic and complex, there are field merchandisers, staff at points of purchase.
 There are key accounts, and in general, there is staff interested in using SRN and SDM.
 But since these systems do not exist now, anything which describes STN and SDM is about a future in which they are expected to exist and run.

+The innovation language for the SRN, includes both terms about something new, yet to be made and used.
+The rest is about what is already the case,  assumed or known.

+In contrast, most of the Glossary of World Heritage Terms seems to be about what was already assumed or known about the past.
+The Glossary made in the 1990s, published in December 1996.
+Several terms refer to the future, including the apparent "Action Plan for the Future".

+The problem is that distinguishing past, present, and future in a set of definitions can be hard to do.
+In the SRN case, do we have clear criteria to say if SRN software is there, or is not?
+This may seem a simple question, but isn't - suppose that we have two software systems, which share most, but not all features or functionality.
+Let's call them two versions of SRN software; for some, some people will say that it is the SRN, for instance, those people who expected the functionality which is covered by that version.
+But others, who expected more, or different functionality, may disagree.
+So establishing whether we have the SRN software or not, suddenly becomes a complicated issue on its own.
+This is another case of the age-old problem of agreeing if what you expected, and contracted someone to make or do, is indeed made or done.
+In most cases, a contract will specify as much as needed such conditions, and it is thus the contract (perhaps its appendices, but that's merely a formatting issue) which defines the deliverable.
+The distributed definition would ideally give clear, unambiguous, and verifiable conditions, a procedure perhaps to validate these conditions, and that would allow us to say with more confidence something about the presence or absence of instances of a definiendum, and thus about their definientia referring to the past, present, and/or future.

+It looks like, then, that we need to carefully read through the innovation language, and perhaps do more (validate presence or absence through tests and/or observation) to categorize a definiens as referring to the past, present, and/or future.
+Some guidance can be provided automatically, by looking for words and tense referring to the past, present, or future in definientia.

 You can think of this as two murky pictures, both rough and partial, one of the present, the other of a potential future.
 Several things are missing, and the innovation process needs to produce them.
 A more complete picture of the present is needed, alongside a more elaborate one of the future.
 There needs to be an account of how to transition from the former to the latter.